fredyw/gosnake/README.md

 # gosnake
-A snake game written in Go
+A CLI snake game written in Go.